COVID-19 Statistics for St Helena - St Helena Government

-The St Helena Health Services Directorate would like to inform the public that 6 (six) positive cases of COVID-19 were identified within the community during the period Saturday, 20, to Thursday, 25, August 2022.
+The St Helena Health Services Directorate would like to inform the public that five (5) positive cases of COVID-19 were identified within the community during the period Friday, 26, August to Thursday, 1, September 2022.

-A total of eleven (11) positive cases have been identified since the lifting of quarantine on Monday, 8, August 2022.
+A total of sixteen (16) positive cases have been identified since the lifting of quarantine on Monday, 8, August 2022.
+There have been no hospitalisations at this time.

 The public is advised to continue to practice good hand and respiratory hygiene and to call the COVID Helpline via tel: 25888 if experiencing symptoms of COVID-19.